 Au pair screening

-All Cultural Care Au Pair applicants undergo a rigorous, multi-step screening process before being accepted to the program—ensuring you have the best candidates to choose from.
+All Cultural Care Au Pair applicants undergo a multi-step screening process before being accepted to the program—ensuring you have the best candidates to choose from.
 In fact, less than 10% of the candidates who express interest in becoming an au pair with Cultural Care are selected.

 Cultural Care Au Pair is the only au pair agency designated by the U.S. Department of State to recruit all au pairs through staff in Cultural Care’s own established offices worldwide instead of outsourcing recruitment to third-party agents.
 This provides full control and immediate visibility into the screening and preparation process in every recruitment country.